BEGINNERS GUIDE TO SHARE INVESTING

 You will also receive ongoing reports and information regarding the progress of the company – to help you determine the ongoing value of your investment.

 There may be other rights and responsibilities that come with being a shareholder, depending on the company or companies that you are investing in.
-It's important to be aware that there are no safeguards when it comes to being a shareholder – and sometimes, the value of your shares may fall to zero.

 5. What's the difference between a public and a private shareholder?